MII-IS/SE25/doc/guide/UserManual_SE25_V1.0_12-12-2026.md

 Resetting the scene returns the robot to its predefined **Home position** and stops any ongoing motion, allowing the user to safely resume operation from a stable configuration.

 ## 5. Controlling the Robot

-This section explains how users can control the robot both manually and through automated motion sequences.

----

-### 5.1 Manual Control

 Manual control allows the user to move the robot joints directly in real time using the graphical user interface.

 **Steps to perform manual control:**